Cracked & Broken Tooth Treatment

 involving damage to the mouth solved by emergency dentistry treatment.The information published below is just for general guidance only and does not substitute for you seeking professional advice.

-In the UK, telephone advice can be obtained from NHS Direct on 0845 46 47 for Dental or Medical problems, as well as from your own Dentist or Doctor.
+In the UK, telephone advice can be obtained from NHS Direct on 111 or 0845 46 47 for Dental or Medical problems, as well as from your own Dentist or Doctor.
 If in any doubt seek Medical/Dental attention immediately.
 TELL THEM IT IS URGENT AS A WHOLE TOOTH HAS BEEN KNOCKED OUT AND NEEDS RE-IMPLANTATION IMMEDIATELY !!!

 Immediate Action usually necessary after severe Dental Trauma: